RishalEP/myMovies/README.md

             2. MyAccount - to edit the account info(not storing anywhere)
             3. SearchMovies - Search for movies and add/remove from watchlist

+# Add new users in src/confg/clientconfig file if needed